mathildasoda/mathildasoda.github.io/menu/About.md

 title: About
 permalink: /About
 ---
 Hello, I'm Mathilda.
-I just finiehd my undergraduate with a B.S in Mathematics and a B.S in Computer Science (tracks: AI & ML, Numerical & Symbolic computation).
+I just finished my undergraduate with a B.S in Mathematics and a B.S in Computer Science (tracks: AI & ML, Numerical & Symbolic computation).
 I also hold an Intermediate Proficiency Certificate in German, and a minor in Linguistics.

-My main interest lies in statistical modeling.
+My main interest lies in Bayesian statistics, and applying mathematical/computational methods to problems in the sciences.

 My hobbies include going to museums, taking care of my plants, knitting and embroidery.

 # Experience
-**Los Alamos National Lab - EES-16**: For my post-bac, I will be working on computational fire dynamics
+**Los Alamos National Lab - EES-16 (FIRE team)**: For my post-bacc, I will be contributing to computational fire dynamics code

 **University of Pennsylvania - Department of Physics & Astronomy**: For my senior thesis, I worked on improving Bayesian Neural Network models for inferrence of structural parameters of galaxies.
 I also got the chance to see the launch of Euclid telescope in person due to my PI's involvement in the project!